tritonmc/triton-website/backend/docs/markdown/placeholders.md

 Save the file and type `/triton reload`.

 If you write `[lang]my.first.placeholder[/lang]` in the chat, it should be replaced with `This is my first placeholder!`.
 If so, nice job!
 You've just created your first placeholder.
-Of course you won't be writing those in the chat.
+Of course, you won't be writing those in the chat.
 To take advantage of these placeholders, edit the messages of other plugins and put the placeholder there!

 ## Understanding Language Items